Eric-Alain/dodgeball-ottawa/src/pages/index.md

     Whether you decide to join solo, or as a team; there is something for you in Dodgeball Ottawa.
   subheading: We wanted to provide Ottawa with a dodgeball experience unlike
     anything the city has to offer
+  body: >-
+    ## We provide Ottawa with a dodgeball experience unlike anything the city
+    has to offer.

+    Dodgeball Ottawa’s (DBO) community has been playing dodgeball for many years and in a variety of cities.
+They know what makes a great dodgeball community and experience.

+    Dodgeball Ottawa was founded because we believe we can do it better.
+We take pride in delivering high caliber play; elite athlete development; a friendly and informative community; and a wide range of leagues and events.

+    Whether you decide to join solo, or as a team; there is something for you in Dodgeball Ottawa!
 pageSections:
   section:
     - image: /img/spencer-landing.jpg